 When you come to the small stile / gate, if you haven’t already, take a rest and have a look at the scenery unfolding behind you.
 You can see the quarry in Ballysadare very easily, perhaps even the church spire in Collooney.

-On one of my recent assent of Knocknarea, I noticed a large amount of large stones / small rocks had been scattered on all of the walking routes on Knocknarea.
-I found these stones to be extremely dangerous, especially whilst descending the mountain, as they are loose underfoot and had a tendancy to shift whilst under my feet, resulting as they did, in me twisting my ankle slightly and later on I fell onto the flat of my back whilst descending the mountain, resulting in cuts to my hand and back and with a severe soreness in my knee and my shoulder.
+On my most recent assent of Knocknarea on 3rd May 2011, I noticed a large amount of large stones / small rocks had been scattered on all of the walking routes on Knocknarea.
+I found these stones to be extremely dangerous, especially whilst descending the mountain, as they are loose underfoot and had a tendancy to shift whilst under my feet, resulting as they did, in me twisting my ankle slightly on one occasion and falling onto the flat of my back on another occasion whilst descending the mountain, resulting in cuts to my hand and back and with a severe soreness in my knee and my shoulder.

 Continuing up the mountain, after reaching the stile/gate you enter onto open farmland and the path now gets quite steep and will get ever more severe before you reach the summit, but no matter how severe the path becomes, its been worn away into steps by all the feet who have passed this way previous to your own.